Dua Lipa Exposes Booty In Cut-Out Fishnets And Barely-There Bodysuit

 Dua Lipa didn't leave a lot to the imagination for her sizzling Rolling Stone cover.
 The magazine unveiled the February 2021 issue on Instagram on January 14, which features the "Don't Start Now" singer in booty-baring fishnets and a seriously skimpy skintight bodysuit.

 Dua pulled a strong pose with both arms above her head.
-She highlighted her jaw dropping curves as she pushed out her hips in the high-waisted lilac tights, which had large cut-outs over her booty and across the front of her legs.
+She highlighted her jaw-dropping curves as she pushed out her hips in the high-waisted lilac tights, which had large cut-outs over her booty and across the front of her legs.
 She pulled them up in line with her slim middle and wore them over her one-piece.

 The skimpy lilac and green bodysuit had multiple cut-outs all over her torso, including on her chest as she flashed her tanned décolletage.
 It had thin strings over both shoulders and was high-cut at the hips to flaunt her long, lean legs.

-The 25-year-old singer wore long gloves on both hands that stretched past her elbows and showed off a large tattoo, a rose, on her right bicep.
+The 25-year-old singer wore long gloves on both hands that stretched past her elbows and showed off a large rose tattoo on her right bicep.

 "SHE IS AN ICON," one person wrote in all caps.